danielwilhelm/STATA-ME-test/README.md

 Files contained in this package:

 - The file `dgmtest.ado` contains the `dgmtest` command.
-- The file `simul_dgmtest.ado` contains code to replicate the simulations in Delgado and Manteiga (2001).
+- The file `example_DGM2001.ado` contains code to replicate the simulations in Delgado and Manteiga (2001).
 - The file `example.do` contains the simple simulation example shown below.